 For example, those with a lower level of investment knowledge were less likely to agree that the pandemic has caused them to spend more time thinking about their finances.
-Globally, only 66% of those who identify as ‘beginner’ or ‘rudimentary’ investors agreed (56% in Australia), compared to 72% of intermediate investors (63% in Australia) and 79% of expert/ advanced investors (also 78% in Australia).
+Only 66% of those who identify as ‘beginner’ or ‘rudimentary’ investors agreed, compared to 72% of intermediate investors and 78% of expert/ advanced investors.

 This shows that against a backdrop of market uncertainty, those with greater investment knowledge were more likely to recognise the onset of the pandemic as a good moment to reassess their financial plans, perhaps to best position themselves to weather the storm ahead.

 Investors of different ages have also responded differently since the onset of the pandemic.
-For instance, globally we can see that in the 18-37 age bracket, 77% (72% in Australia) of people agreed that COVID-19 has caused them to spend more time thinking about their financial wellbeing and reorganising their finances.
-This is the same for 38-50 year olds (74% in Australia).
-However, by comparison, 68% of 51-70 year olds (57% in Australia) and 60% of people over 71 (57% in Australia) have felt this way since the onset of the pandemic.
+For instance, we can see that in the 18-37 age bracket, 77% of people agreed that COVID-19 has caused them to spend more time thinking about their financial wellbeing and reorganising their finances.
+This is the same for 38-50 year olds.
+However, by comparison, 68% of 51-70 year olds and 61% of people over 71 have felt this way since the onset of the pandemic.

-The difference we can observe across age groups around the world is intensified when looking at people who are already retired versus the non-retired.
+The difference we can observe across age groups is intensified when looking at people who are already retired versus the non-retired.
 While 75% of non-retired people were spurred into action by the onset of COVID-19 to reorganise their finances and consider their financial wellbeing, this was only the case for 66% of retired people.
-This difference is even more significant in Australia with 71% of non-retired people spent more time thinking about their financial wellbeing since the onset of Covid-19 versus non-retired at 53%.

 Looking at the pandemic’s catalysing effect on people to focus on their finances across regions, there are a few points to note.
 Europe stands out from other regions again with the lowest percentage of people agreeing the pandemic had affected them in this way (68%), whereas Asia is placed at the other end of the scale with 79% of people agreeing they’d started to think more about their finances since the onset of COVID-19.
 The Americas were not far behind though with 77% of people feeling this way, followed closely by 75% of people across South Africa, UAE and Australia.